Blackhawk-Software/imgwire-js/README.md

 image.url({ preset: "thumbnail", format: "webp", quality: 80 });
 ```

-Presets are applied as a suffix after the file extension and before query params:
+Presets are applied as a suffix on the CDN path before query params:

 - `thumbnail` -> `@thumbnail`
 - `small` -> `@small`